 Preaching the biblical gospel is central to Christian ministry.
-Therefore, Bethel's faculty believes that Master of Divinity students should learn the biblical languages.
-All M.Div. students are required to take a biblical language track.
-Students enrolled in the M.Div. in marriage and family studies are encouraged to take the Hebrew track, though they may instead choose the Greek track.
+Therefore, Bethel's faculty believes that Master of Divinity students should learn the biblical languages and are required to take a biblical language track.

+Students enrolled in the Master of Divinity in Marriage and Family Studies are encouraged to take the Hebrew track, though they may instead choose the Greek track.

-In the Greek language track students come to seminary with one year of college Greek completed or plans to take two quarters of Elementary Greek in the first year of study.
-Upon successfully passing the Greek qualifying examination, the student registers for the New Testament 110, 111, and 112 series in which Greek exegesis is required.
+Greek Track-In the Greek language track students come to seminary with one year of college Greek completed or plans to take two quarters of Elementary Greek in the first year of study.
+Upon successfully passing the Greek qualifying examination, the student registers for the New Testament 531, 551 and 552 series in which Greek exegesis is required.
 Students who wish to expedite their programs may choose to enroll in Greek language study prior to their first quarter of enrollment.

-The Hebrew language track is offered for students pursuing a concentration in one of the applied areas for which Hebrew language study is preferable to Greek language study.
+Hebrew Track - The Hebrew language track is offered for students pursuing a concentration in one of the applied areas for which Hebrew language study is preferable to Greek language study.
 Both elementary and intermediate courses in Hebrew are required.
 Exegetical methods of study will be covered in the language courses.
-After completing two Hebrew language courses, students will enter the Old Testament 111, 112, and 113 series.
+After completing two Hebrew language courses, students will enter the Old Testament 531, 551 and 552 series.

-Students desiring proficiency in both biblical languages may elect the Greek and Hebrew language track.
-Students will complete elementary Greek, pass the qualifying exam, and continue with the New Testament 100-level courses that require Greek exegesis.
-Hebrew language courses are taken the year after elementary Greek, and are followed by the Old Testament 100-level courses that require Hebrew exegesis.
+Greek and Hebrew Track-Students desiring proficiency in both biblical languages may elect the Greek and Hebrew language track.
+Students will complete elementary Greek, pass the qualifying exam and continue with the New Testament 500-level courses that require Greek exegesis.
+Hebrew language courses are taken the year after elementary Greek and are followed by the Old Testament 500-level courses that require Hebrew exegesis.